Representative Democracy: Limited Choice is not Freedom

 For example, in the COVID-19 crisis, it seemed like everyone had a strong opinion about lockdowns, social distancing, masks, and vaccines: strong enough to enforce these measures to the point of mandating them, or harassing strangers, or snitching on their own neighbours, and damanding many human rights suspensions to enforce them.
 If they bothered to understand the topic, they would have known that all of these measures were impossible to help: for example, a surgical mask or 6 foot distancing are no protection against a virus which is admitted by the WHO to be airborne.

-10. Voters Not Voting at All: This allows the Government to be selected without a complete mandate of all the people, and they don't seem to mind.
+Voters Not Voting at All: This allows the Government to be selected without a complete mandate of all the people, and they don't seem to mind.
 This is foolish as it means you consent to literally anyone ruling you anyhow.
 It is also a complete failure of electorate duty and democratic assumption that people don't want to vote.
-As a recent example, in the Ontario, Canada June 2022 election, only approximately 43% of eligible voters voted (article: Voter turnout in Ontario lowest in history, early data from Elections Ontario shows.
+As a few recent examples:.

 Likely that's also what Hitler used to get elected, passion in his voice being considered more important than the morality of what he was saying, and maybe the only reason the German people regretted it was because they lost the war and losing is weak.
 Otherwise, to judge emotionally, might seems right.
 But it's not right.